 Many consider Henley a riverside town, but it is also on the southern edge of the Chiltern Hills.
 This offers a pretty area of hidden valleys, woodland, and farmland.
 This walk takes you up one side and down the other of a valley heading up to Stonor.
 First, you might like to stop for lunch at the Crown Inn in Pishill.
 Then, the walk goes past hidden farms and ancient woodland into Henley.

 If you want to shorten the walk, you can enjoy the country lanes from the Rainbow Inn in Middle Assendon.
 This will shorten the route to 14km (8.8 miles).

 Start & finish: Henley on Thames station

-Getting There: There are trains that run hourly between Paddington and Henley, changing at Twyford.
+Getting There: Some trains run hourly between Paddington and Henley, changing at Twyford.
 The journey time is one hour.
-If you are driving, there is a railway station with a car park that charges £2.20 per day or you can park in Henley town centre.
+If you are driving, there is a railway station with a car park that charges £2.20 per day or you can park in Henley town center.

 OS Landranger Map: 175